colemickens/flake-chromium/README.md

 #### Cachix

-See the usage instructions on [nixpkgs-wayland.cachix.org](nixpkgs-wayland.cachix.org) for instructions on how to use the Cachix binary cache so that you don't have to build `chromium-dev-wayland` yourself.
+See the usage instructions on [nixpkgs-wayland.cachix.org](nixpkgs-wayland.cachix.org) for instructions on how to use the Cachix binary cache so that you don't have to build `chromium-dev-wayland` yourself. (`nixpkgs-wayland` is correct, we're using it for `nixpkgs-chromium` packages as well.)

 #### Usage